Life Cycle Thinking

 - Execute certified LCA studies and LCA screening studies according to ISO14040/44

-- Use Eco Efficiency results to support the development of sustainable business models
+- Use Eco-efficiency results to support the development of sustainable business models

 - Help you get started and know what EPDs you need

-- Complete sector-specific EPDs such as following EN 15804 standards
+- EPDs following EN 15804 standards

 - Manage the entire EPD process from conducting the LCA and completing the EPD, to getting it reviewed, certified, and published on the appropriate platform